LeiWangR/leiwangr.github.io/_services/services.md

   * Deep Vision Workshop (CVPR 2020),
   * Vision Datasets Understanding (1st VDU at CVPR 2022, 2nd VDU at CVPR 2023),
   * The AI City Challenge Workshop at CVPR 2023

-I have the honor of serving as an **Area Chair** for the 27th International Conference on Pattern Recognition (ICPR 2024) by invitation from [Prof. Cheng-Lin Liu](http://www.nlpr.ia.ac.cn/liucl/) (CASIA).

 <h2>Teaching</h2>